Surface tile

 How does the Surface tile work?

-A row perspective can display health state, performance metrics, properties, and SLA information for each object.
 They work in a similar way to dashboard perspectives in that they are stored in dashboard packs, they use a match criteria that defines which class, group or particular object they apply to, and they have a rank that specifies which row perspective should be displayed when multiple row perspectives match.
-A row perspective is made up of 'cell tiles' of various types, such as Status, Sparkline, Bar, Health State History etc.

 Objects shown on the Surface tile can use different row perspectives.
 (The Matrix tile uses the same row perspective for all the objects returned by the scope).